"From the Known to the Unknown One Step at a Time"

-Records which will be used fall into three categories: (A) personal knowledge, (B) public records, (C) printed sources and should be addressed in that order.
+Records which will be used fall into three categories: (A) personal knowledge, (B) public records, and (C) printed sources.
+They should be addressed in that order.

 The value of personal knowledge and family tradition depends on the quality of the memory of the person relating the events as well as the length of time which has transpired between the event and the telling of it.
 Personal knowledge of the relationship between members of your immediate family is accepted as primary evidence but stories handed down through the generations are considered secondary and must be corroborated by actual documentary evidence before they can be accepted.

 Family traditions are rarely without some substance, but each statement must be verified in the form of actual records.
 Memory is not infallible, and, often subtle variances which occurred during the telling in the first generation become major differences as the story travels from one generation to another along the path of time.
 But even if every word and every detail is accurate, it must still be authenticated by documented research.

 B. Public Records -- Primary Sources.
 While there are hundreds of different records which contain genealogical information, these may be group into eight basic sources.

 (1) Vital records are those documents which concern the major events of life: birth, marriage, and death.
 These are the prime sources of genealogical information and are maintained by state civil authorities.
 Most American birth and death records date back to the beginning of the twentieth century, while marriage records are generally dated from the time the county in which the marriage took place was organized.

 (2) Church and Cemetery Records.
 Prior to state registration of vital records, churches were the keepers of birth, christening, confirmation, marriage, death and burial records.
 The content and quality of these records vary with the religious denomination.
 Of course, your ancestor's religious preference must be known before church records can be used effectively.